nalimuradov/clickbait/README.md

 ## Results

-Interested in what makes a good title, I used the training data to find the larges tag count discrepencies between the popular and unpopular videos.
+Interested in what makes a good title, I used the training data to find the largest tag count discrepencies between the popular and unpopular videos.

 Naively, my initial impressions were that adjectives would be common in popular videos, as descriptive titles are more eye-catching.
 This was not the case.
 Most tags (including adjectives) were fairly evenly distributed among both sides, but there were some standouts.